stevedonovan/winapi/readme.md

 ## winapi A useful Windows API subset for Lua

 This module provides some basic tools for working with Windows systems, finding out system resources, and gives you more control over process creation.
 In this introduction any plain reference is in the `winapi` table, so that `find_window` means `winapi.find_window`.
+Normally `winapi` works with the current Windows code page, but can be told to use UTF-8 with `set_encoding`; interally string operations are in Unicode.

 ### Creating and working with Processes